-The Clinical Nurse Informaticist (CNIs) group consists of specialized advanced practice registered nurses who have acquired the knowledge of bridging the science of information systems (informatics) with patient care, or where technology and caring come together.
-UCSF CNIs support all nurses at the three UCSF campuses: Parnassus Heights, Mount Zion and Mission Bay.
+The Clinical Nurse Informaticist (CNI) team consists of specialized, board-certified, registered nurses who have acquired the knowledge of connecting the science of information systems to patient care.
+UCSF CNIs support all nurses across UCSF Health: Parnassus Heights, Mount Zion, Mission Bay, and Oakland.
 The CNIs provide support to patients and families by supporting the nurses who care for them.

-CNIs require a solid technical understanding and background, and strong organizational skills, as well as health care policy understanding to encompass all areas in the nursing field.
-To ensure the nurse’s needs are met, the CNIs maintain a close connection with direct patient nurses.
-CNIs accomplish this by rounding on the multiple nursing units, in addition to working regular shadow shifts to gather data, both on the accomplished workflows, and workflows in need of restructuring.
-The CNI assesses technologies and workflows by evaluating feasibility, design, and usability and brings these assessments back to Nursing Leadership and the IT team.
-CNIs also participate in system testing, education and training, implementation, and post-implementation evaluation.
+CNIs require a solid technical understanding and background, broad expertise in nursing practice and clinical workflows, and strong organizational skills.
+To ensure that clinical nurses’ needs are met, CNIs maintain a close connection with direct caregivers to assess technologies and workflows by evaluating feasibility, design, usability, and employing implementation best practices.
+CNIs also participate in system testing, education and training, implementation, post-implementation evaluation and benefits realization.
 Well-informed decisions for technology selections with strong nursing input and training is paramount to the success of the implementation, as well as continued sustainability.
 Together, the CNIs, with the analysts and training team, continue to grow and evolve towards streamlined technology for safer, innovative patient and family care systems.

 UCSF Clinical Nurse Informaticist

 Kay Burke, RN, BSN, NE-BC, MBA, Chief Nursing Informatics Officer

 Kate Finch, MSN, RN, Pediatrics Lead